 For this recipe I like to use chuck roast and cook it low and slow.
 It is very similar to my slow cooker barbacoa recipe.
 I cook it with lots of onions, garlic and some aromatic herbs and spices.
 You want to look for the meat with more marbling because it is the more tender and flavorful.
 You know, sometimes I just don’t want to wait eight hours for it! a Dutch oven cooks it in three hours, that’s better, right?
 Eight or three, the wait is always worth it.

 I like to freeze the left overs in two batches so I can make different meals with it.
 My kids love flautas or “taquitos” like some people call them.
 I simply fill the tortilla with a little meat, roll it into a flauta and fry them.
 I also like to make tortas or even have it with sunny side up eggs for breakfast.

 This is one of those recipes that just keeps giving.

 Find recipe below!

-Add the apple cider vinegar, cover and cook for 3 to 4 hours or until fork tender.
+- Add the apple cider vinegar, cover, and cook in the preheated oven for 3 to 4 hours or until fork tender.

-Remove the onions and garlic is desire and shred the meat with two forks.
-Keep some of the juices from the meat to keep the barbacoa extra moist.
+- Remove the onions and garlic if desire and shred the meat with two forks.